zdvman/zdvman/README.md

 Now, I specialize in **JavaScript, Node.js, PostgreSQL, and AI-powered applications**, building systems that blend **efficiency, intelligence, and real-world impact**.
 My expertise spans **geolocation-based applications, backend optimization, and CI/CD automation**, with a strong foundation in **problem-solving and business-driven development**.

-What sets me apart? **Adaptability, resilience, and a strategic mindset.** I don’t just write code—I **solve problems, optimize processes, and think beyond the feature set** to deliver meaningful, high-impact solutions.
+What sets me apart? **Adaptability, resilience, and a strategic mindset.** I don’t just write code - I **solve problems, optimize processes, and think beyond the feature set** to deliver meaningful, high-impact solutions.

 🚀 **Always open to new challenges, collaborations, and opportunities.** Let’s connect!